ductai199x/DialogRPT/README.md

 ## Data

-Training dataset can be built with [this script](https://github.com/ductai199x/DialogRPT/blob/master/data.sh), which downloads data from a [third party dump](https://files.pushshift.io/reddit/).
-This will download ~44 G of compressed data.
-The script also builds pairs of comments for classification tasks using the data.py module.
+In order to obtain the data for this project, run `python src/downloader.py -h` to see the usage and help for downloading the compressed **raw** data.
+Then, process the downloaded raw data with `python src/data.py` (`-h` to see usage and help messages).

+Overall, this will download ~44 G of compressed data.

-Testing data can be downloaded using the command in the #7 of the [Installation](#installation) section
+The testing data can be downloaded using the command in the #7 of the [Installation](#installation) section

 ## Results and Discussion